 The more you publicize the work of tutoring groups in your community, the more volunteers and resources they will gain.
 Use the tools at your disposal to feature photos and names of organizations.
-If you’ve got several tutoring groups in your community, highlight a different organization every day.
+If there are several tutoring groups in your community, highlight a different organization each day.

 - Website: Feature tutors, groups and library programs on your homepage during National Volunteer Week

 - Newsletter: Make sure your April newsletter mentions volunteers or organizations

 - Social Media: Feature photos and names on Facebook, Twitter, Pinterest and other platforms.
 Be sure to see if the groups have their own handles or hashtags for Twitter.
 If you use mention @PointsofLight, they’ll retweet it and/or @reply.
 We’ll do the same at @readingby3rd!